 - Supporting the development and implementation of a range of social marketing campaigns.

-The Australian Government Department of Health (the Department) has undertaken a strategic, whole of system review of the drug and alcohol treatment services sector that was undertaken between July 2013 and July 2014.
+The Australian Government Department of Health commissioned a strategic, whole of system review of the drug and alcohol treatment services sector that was undertaken between July 2013 and July 2014.

 The Study of Patient Pathways in Alcohol and Other Drug Treatment.

 The Department of Health commissioned Eastern Health, trading as Turning Point Alcohol and Drug Centre, to undertake a study of essential health services and systems that will provide information on current drug and alcohol systems, client pathways through care, and inter-system connectivity, particularly hospitals, and the specialist/community and primary care sectors.
 A copy of the final report is at the below link.